Teeter inversion Tables 2022 Reviews (The FitSpine Series)

 Teeter FitSpine Inversion Tables – Which Model is Best?

-The FitSpine is a relatively new series and replaces the older models (EP-560/EP-960, etc.) with upgraded features – for the same price.
-Here’s how they are similar and different from one another:
+The FitSpine is a relatively new series and replaces the older models (EP-560/EP-960, etc.) with upgraded features.

 1. Teeter FitSpine X1 Review